Italian Carrot Salad with Basil is a delicious family favorite with oil and vinegar! Enjoy this vegan side dish with some crusty bread!

 Instructions

-- While your water is boiling, rinse and peel your carrots.
+- While the water is heating, rinse and peel the carrots.
 Trim off and discard the ends.
 Cut each carrot in half so that it is 3-to-4 inches long.
 Cut each piece in half the long way to make the carrots thinner.
 If you have a thick carrot, you might want to cut it in half again the long way.

 - When the water is boiling, add the carrots to the pot.
 When the water returns to a boil, lower the heat and cover the pot.
-Boil the carrots for 10 minutes, or until they are done to your liking.
+Boil the carrots for 10 minutes, or until they are done to your liking but not mushy.
 (Check by inserting a fork in one or tasting it.)

-- While the carrots are cooking, stack your basil leaves and roll them tightly into a cylinder shape.
-Slice your cylinder of basil into pieces about ¼ inch wide.
+- While the carrots are cooking, stack the basil leaves and roll them tightly into a cylinder shape.
+Slice the cylinder of basil into pieces about ¼ inch wide.
 This will give you ribbons of basil (chiffonade).

 Happy New beginnings 2016-You know carrots are a personal favorite of mine-I love them!
 Raw, Cooked, Roasted, Sauteed you name it I am first in line for them-Woo Hoo my friend.